AbstractQbit/AbstractOTDPlugins/README.md

 ### Outer Radius
 Outer radius defines the max distance the cursor can lag behind the actual reading.

-Units of measurement are raw points on the digitizer grid.
+Unit of measurement is mm.
 The value should be >= 0 and inner radius.
 If smoothing leak is used, defines the point at which smoothing will be reduced,
 instead of hard clamping the max distance between the tablet position and a cursor.

-Default value is 50
+Default value is 0.5

 ### Inner Radius
 Inner radius defines the max distance the tablet reading can deviate from the cursor without moving it.

 This effectively creates a deadzone in which no movement is produced.

-Units of measurement are raw points on the digitizer grid.
+Unit of measurement is mm.
 The value should be >= 0 and <= outer radius.
 Be aware that using a soft knee can implicitly reduce the actual inner radius.

-Default value is 25
+Default value is 0.25

 ### Smoothing Coefficient
 Smoothing coefficient determines how fast or slow the cursor will descend from the outer radius to the inner.